subdavis/workspaces-io/README.md

 > What if I want to share a single file?

-There's always pre-signed URLs to email a colleague.
+There's always pre-signed URLs to email a collegue.
 But you shouldn't think of this like Google Drive; WorkspacesIO isn't for slide decks.

 > Why not just MinIO?